M0rdial/THM-WriteUps/medium/Hackpark.md

 ### Summary

-Once logged into the website using the credentials we gained from bruteforcing, I am able to inspect the BlogEngine framework's version.
+Once logged into the website using the credentials I gained from bruteforcing, I am able to inspect the BlogEngine framework's version.
 I than use exploit database archive to find an exploit to gain a reverse shell on the system using Netcat as our listener.

 <p align="center">
 <img src="https://imgur.com/q4ChSCM.png">